 A Note About Touch and Sex Therapy

-While intimate subject matter will be explored, professional therapy never includes any touch or sexual contact.
+While intimate subject matter will be explored, professional therapy never includes any nudity, touch, or sexual contact.
 All interventions are exclusively talk-based.